 The following shall be the official policy of the academic units of the College, unless an academic unit submits an alternative procedure to the Dean for approval.
 This policy shall apply to all grade appeals, whether at the graduate or undergraduate level.
 The Graduate School Academic Grievance Policy specifically excludes individual grade challenges to the Graduate School regarding graduate courses, so such appeals are heard by the College.

-- When a student believes that a course grade has been improperly or unprofessionally assigned, and discussions between the instructor and the student have not led to a resolution, the student shall have the option of making a formal written appeal to the Department Chair (or Program Director) for the instructor’s unit.
+- When a student believes that a course grade has been improperly or unprofessionally assigned, and discussions between the instructor and the student have not led to a resolution or the instructor has not responded to a student’s request that their grade be reviewed, the student shall have the option of making a formal written appeal to the Department Chair (or Program Director) for the instructor’s unit.
 The appeal must detail the basis for the appeal, and should state the specific remedy desired by the student.
 Any relevant written documentation should be included with the appeal.
 The appeal must be submitted within 60 days of the end of the academic term in which the course was taken.
 The instructor will be provided the opportunity to respond in writing to the student’s appeal.
-In exceptional circumstances, such as a student or instructor being out of touch for an entire summer, the 60 day deadline may be extended, at the discretion of the Department Chair or Program Director.
+In exceptional circumstances, such as a student or instructor being out of touch for an entire summer or the instructor not responding in a timely manner, the 60 day deadline may be extended, at the discretion of the Department Chair or Program Director.

 - In cases where the Department Chair or Program Director is also the involved instructor, the Chair will notify the Dean (or a designee), who will appoint an Associate Chair or other senior faculty member to perform the duties of the Chair as called for in this policy.